BeckettFrey/socket.io-tutorial/README.md

-# Chatter-Box
+# socket.io-tutorial
- Simple chat app using socket.io - Communicate in chat rooms up to 15 people.
+Learning usage of socket.io with Express Node to demonstarte usage with simplest implementation and front-end.